phantomaton-ai/aniheim/DESIGN.md

 # More scenes can follow...
 ```

+/comment(user:woe) {
+    Getting close, but nested directives (e.g. all those things in a scene) aren't supported by Smarkup.
+We'll have to get away with using a single-line `/scene` to establish a new scene boundary.

+    Also, it's a nit, but `x` `y` and `z` for coordinate names please.
+The "initial" and "end" aspects can be inferred from context and/or explained in documentation.
+}

 *   **Title:** Inferred from the top-level H1 heading.
 *   **Coordinates:** `initialX`, `initialY`, `initialZ`, `endX`, `endY`, `endZ`.
 System defined in Section 5.
 *   **Initial Pose:** Not an attribute; set by the first emoji in the first `/animate` or `/dialog` for that character.